Authentic Lessons for 21st Century Learning

 20 Minute(s)

 Students may use their discussion today, their textbook, the readings, and their knowledge about the Revolutionary War for this activity.
-Read aloud the directions on the Guns and Ships handout.
+Read aloud the directions on the Lyrics handout.
 Students are to list their six annotations in the right-hand column.
 Explain to students that their annotations should help someone who knows nothing about the American Revolution make meaning out of the lyrics.

 Once groups have completed their annotations, call on groups to share a few of their annotations with the class.
 Determine how many examples you want to hear from each group based on your timing.